resolve109/study-aws-sa/aws-study-guide.md

  - Can seamlessly process data directly from S3
  - Provides high levels of throughput, IOPS, and sub-millisecond latencies
  - Enables thousands of compute instances to access data simultaneously
+ - Tailored for workloads that demand both high levels of sustained throughput and data durability
+ - Supports sub-millisecond latency for high-performance computing environments
+ - File systems enable thousands of compute instances to access and process entire datasets simultaneously
+ - Ideal for weather forecasting companies processing hundreds of gigabytes of data with sub-millisecond latency
+ - Provides high-performance file system for large-scale data processing with parallel access requirements

 ### Amazon Elastic File System (EFS)
 - **Key Features**: